Occupational therapists and occupational therapy assistants

 American Occupational Therapy Association "Centennial Vision"

-We envision that occupational therapy is a powerful, widely recognized, science-driven and evidence-based professional with a globally connected and diverse workforce meeting society's occupational needs.
+We envision that occupational therapy is a powerful, widely recognized, science-driven, and evidence-based profession with a globally connected and diverse workforce meeting society's occupational needs.

 Occupational therapy programs